breezy-codes/breezy-codes.github.io/content/about-me/accomplishments.md

 - **Current Honours Research:** Currently undertaking an Honours degree in telecommunications and computational mathematics, where I am developing a mathematical framework for optical xhaul network design.
 This research builds on my summer work and aligns with my long-term goals in telecommunications.

 - **Conference Papers:** First-authored a paper accepted to the Optical Fiber Communication Conference and Exhibition (OFC) 2025, where I presented a mathematical model for optical xhaul network design.

-I am also working on a paper for the Journal of Optical Communications and Networking (JOCN) and a paper for the field of operations research.
+- **Research Publications:** I've submitted a paper currently under peer review as an extension of my OFC research, as well as a survey paper on reconfigurable RAN for IEEE.
+These papers discuss network planning, resource allocation, and the challenges of implementing beyond 5G networks.
+I am also actively working on a new paper focused on the operations research aspects of these problems.

 - **Leadership in Capstone Projects:** Served as the team leader in the Capstone A subject, where I led the tutorials team for SplashKit within the Thoth Tech company.
 My contributions were recognised with a perfect grade of 100 in both Capstone A and Capstone B.